jeremytammik/tbc/a/1800_helix_3d_viewer.md

 This worked perfect and it displayed the sample model nicely and with smooth rotation, panning etc.

 Then I tried to create a really simple Revit WPF addin with the same functionality (display a simple stl file).
-It works, but interacting with the viewer in my addin is really slow and laggy, while the stand alone viewer works perfectly, even with multiple Revit sessions open.
+It works, but interacting with the viewer in my addin is really slow and laggy, while the stand-alone viewer works perfectly, even with multiple Revit sessions open.

 My question: Any suggestions on how to get the same viewer performance in a Revit addin as in a standalone WPF application?